rectorphp/rector/docs/how_to_add_test_for_rector_rule.md

 ## 4. Add Change or No-Change Test Fixture File

-Next to test case, there is `/Fixture` directory.
-It contains many test fixture files, that verified the Rector rule work correctly in all possible cases.
+Next to the test case, there is `/Fixture` directory.
+It contains many test fixture files that verified the Rector rule work correctly in all possible cases.

 Do you see *test fixture file* first time?
-It's a file with real-life PHP code, that test 1 specific case that rule should cover or avoid.
-E.g. one test fixture file can contain a Doctrine entity, that cannot be final and should be skipped by this rule.
-By convention, the first fixture file has name `fixture.php.inc`.
+It's a file with real-life PHP code that test 1 specific case that rule should cover or avoid.
+E.g., one test fixture file can contain a Doctrine entity that cannot be final and should be skipped by this rule.
+By convention, the first fixture file has the name `fixture.php.inc`.

-In the `/Fixture` directory we create our test fixture file, e.g. `add_final.php.inc`.
+In the `/Fixture` directory, we create our test fixture file, e.g., `add_final.php.inc`.
 The `.php.inc` is there on purpose, so the file is hidden from coding standard tools and static analysis.

 There are 2 fixture formats.